-Corporations and advanced manufacturing companies today work to operate several different types of machinery and major industrial equipment.
-These industrial machines need regular upkeep and timely maintenance.
-All of that is part of the industrial maintenance technician job description.
+Corporations and advanced manufacturing companies today work to operate several different types of machinery and major equipment.
+These machines need regular upkeep and timely maintenance.
+All of that is part of the maintenance technician job description.

 The modern industrial maintenance mechanic or technician is at the center of machinery maintenance.

-However, job descriptions and overall maintenance tasks in 2020 need more diversely skilled service technicians.
+However, job descriptions and overall maintenance tasks in 2021 need more diversely skilled industrial technicians.

 Let's take a look.